 Rugal unleashes an upward 2-hit kick that slashes opponents.
 Who knew this supposedly simple DP attack can have the most invincibility frames and becomes a high-priority attack?
 The Genocide Cutter is one major reason why Rugal gets the “coveted” SNK Boss Syndrome title.

-“Koko desu ka?”
+“Koko desu ka?
+Koko desu ka?”
 You will hate that phrase with a passion if this is your first time playing KOF ’96 all the way to the end.
 Goenitz summons a random column of wind at preset positions on the screen.
 If you get hit, you take mucho damage and get knocked back significantly.
 It’s zoning at its worst, reserved for one of SNK’s most badass priest.

 Nakoruru’s Clinging To Mamahaha (Samurai Shodown)

 What’s cooler than seeing a new Samurai Shodown coming soon in 2019?
 Seeing 3D versions of Samurai Shodown staple moves in action.
 First up, we have Nakoruru’s one move where she clings to her pet eagle Mamahaha and then follows it up with either a vertical divebomb or a downwards kick.

 Or even with a feint move where she drops to the ground super-quick to bait you into doing a DP, leaving you wide open.
 No wonder she’s top tier in KOF XIV.

 Haohmaru gave a preview of this move during the Samurai Shodown 2019 teaser.
 All he does is a super slash that deals mega-damage.
 But just the way it hits its target and then the whole game pauses for a second; that’s a sight to behold.